What Circular Economy Strategies can SMEs Implement Right Now?

 Challenges to Consider:

-• Initial Investment: While are clear, initial setup costs for circular systems (such as digital infrastructure or take-back programs) can be a hurdle for SMEs.
+• Initial Investment: While long-term savings are clear, initial setup costs for circular systems (such as digital infrastructure or take-back programs) can be a hurdle for SMEs.

 • Market Readiness: Consumers may not always be willing to shift to circular models, especially in markets where disposable culture dominates.